j-mastr/sevdesk-php-sdk/docs/Api/CreditNoteApi.md

 Creates a new creditNote from a voucher

-Use this endpoint to create a new creditNote from a voucher.
+**Not supported with sevDesk-Update 2.0**  Use this endpoint to create a new creditNote from a voucher.

 ### Example